colaprograms/2019-hackathon-ocr-wymbah/README.md

 An OCR program for small handwritten numbers like 135.8 or 4,2.
+See https://github.com/Charitable-Analytics-International/AI4Good---Meza-OCR-Challenge.

 Try out the notebooks!